 Since 2017, LAU’s School of Pharmacy collaborates with the Outreach and Civic Engagement (OCE) unit, to train its graduate students in emotional intelligence and conflict resolution.
 The initiative came ahead of the four-month required Advanced Pharmacy Practice Experiences (APPE) in the United States, where the budding pharmacists will boost their academic learning in various patient care settings and medical sub-specialty environments.

 The NGO Annual Fair is held by LAU to encourage students to volunteer for community service.
 The annual event aims to bridge the gap between students and civil society, giving students the unique opportunity to channel their creative potential, energy, and passion into the important networks of constructive and positive social work.
+The upcoming USP Community Service Projects and Success Stories Symposium will take place on April 11, 2019.

 LAU-NGO Mobile Application